quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

                         L Base_Scenarios_Python/
 ```

-5. <strong> To open additional terminals attached to the docker container </strong>, run step 4 again in a new terminal.
+1. **To open additional terminals attached to the docker container**, run step 4 again in a new terminal.

-## Development Container Setup:
+## Development Container Setup

 For software development we will leverage the isaac_ros docker container.
 This container can be used for:

 - Python only work (Not using ROS)
 - ROS focused solutions (Using either python/C++ to write ROS nodes)

 1. To get started please install [Nvidia-Container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#configuring-docker)